 Always a welcome respite from city life, a visit to the many parks are especially welcome during the glorious Herbst autumn months of September, October, and November.
 The changing of the leaves is a spectacular sight—just be prepared for the frequent weather changes, including rain showers.
-Whether you are looking for a place to explore in your own Stadt (city) by foot, bicycle, or kayak, or planning a scenic drive through one of the beautiful wooded regions, these are the Top 10 Places to See Autumn Leaves in Germany.Continue to 2 of 7 below.
+Whether you are looking for a place to explore in your own Stadt (city) by foot, bicycle, or kayak, or planning a scenic drive through one of the beautifully wooded regions, there are many great places to see autumn leaves in Germany.

-The largest and oldest public park in Berlin, the German capital, was once only open to the royals.
-The Tiergarten was the hunting grounds of the electors of Brandenburg before Friedrich I, the first Prussian king, provided access to the park by building roads throughout.
+The largest and oldest public park in Berlin, the German capital, was once only open to the Royals.
+Known as the Tiergarten, the park was the hunting grounds of the electors of Brandenburg before Friedrich I, the first Prussian king, provided access to the park by building roads throughout.
 Note that the trees in the park only date from World War II; following the war, Berliners were forced to cut down the city forest to survive the icy winter months.

 German Wine Road

-Lüneburg Nature Park
+Lüneburg Heath Nature Park